ColOfAbRiX/tankwar/README.md

 ##Quick Start

-_NOT UPDATED - Jan 2016_
+### Run the simulation

 The quick start assumes you are using the [Reccomended Settings][CONTRIBUTING.md]

-* Download the project from Github
+* Clone the repository from Github `git clone git@github.com:ColOfAbRiX/tankwar.git`
-* Import it in Intellij IDEA making sure that the project references the correct Scala JDK in your system

-You can now either build the JAR and simply run the simulation:

-* Build the JAR from `Build -> Build Artfacts`
-* Open a command line shell
+* Open the command line and browse to the repository directory
-* Locate your JAR file on the system, default in `project output/artifacts/TankWar.jar`
-* Run `java -jar <path to the JAR>`
+* Run `sbt run`

-or you can start it inside Intellij IDEA and work with it.

 ##Topics touched by the project